2021 Hartlepool by-election: Campaign

 Labour was criticised for the conduct of its selection process, which gave candidates one day to submit application papers.
 An unnamed Labour MP accused Labour's leadership of a "stitch-up", and alleged that the speed of Labour's selection had disadvantaged local party members.
 Labour leader Keir Starmer said that the local party had written to Labour headquarters to identify Paul Williams as their preferred choice.
-While Williams was a vocal advocate of a second referendum on EU membership, the constituency of Hartlepool supported Brexit by almost 70%, leading to criticism after he deleted his pro-EU tweets before his candidacy.
+While Williams was a vocal advocate of a second referendum on EU membership, the constituency of Hartlepool supported Brexit by almost 70%; he was criticised when it was discovered that he had deleted his pro-EU tweets before his candidacy.

 During the by-election campaign, Williams apologised for a tweet he posted in 2011: "Do you have a favourite Tory MILF?
 Mind-blowing dinner table conversation".
 He was defended by Starmer, while Labour peer and former shadow Attorney General Shami Chakrabarti called for him to be replaced "immediately".
 Williams' campaign featured a pledge to return hospital services to the town, but was accused of hypocrisy after it emerged that he was a co-author of a clinical commissioning group report which recommended the closure of those services in 2013.

 Early in the by-election campaign, Conservative candidate Jill Mortimer was criticised for being based in North Yorkshire.
 When asked if Hartlepool was somewhere she spent a lot of time, Mortimer replied: "It hasn't been up until now, but it will be".
 Later in the campaign, Deputy Leader of the Labour Party Angela Rayner accused Mortimer of corruption.
-In a letter to Conservative Party Chairman Amanda Milling, Rayner requested the publication of a "full account" of Mortimer's time living in the Cayman Islands.
+In a letter to Chairman of the Conservative Party Amanda Milling, Rayner requested the publication of a "full account" of Mortimer's time living in the Cayman Islands.
 Milling described Rayner's accusation as a "desperate attack" that was "factually wrong and entirely disingenuous".